 YES.
 DC- 3, DC- 4 and DC-5 tickets may be purchased up to seven consecutive days in advance for mid-day and evening drawings.
 POWERBALL®, Mega Millions® and HOT LOTTO® tickets may be purchased in advance for 1,2,4,6,8,10,12,14,16,18, and 20 consecutive draws.

 Which Radio/TV Stations broadcast the lottery drawings?

-Please review D.C.
+For draw broadcast and final sale times, please review D.C.
 Lottery's Draw Broadcast Schedule.

 Where does the money generated by the Lottery go?

 Money generated by the D.C.
 Lottery is used for the operation, administration, and capital expenses of the games operated and licensed by the Lottery.
 The majority of the money is transferred to the General Fund for the District of Columbia.
 More information.

 How do I claim a prize?
 And, can winners remain anonymous?

 Please visit our claim prize area for instructions on claiming your D.C.
 Lottery prize.

 In the District of Columbia, specific lottery winner information is public record.

 What happens if I should die prior to receiving all my lottery winnings?